pvasek/kudu-wiki/Manually-triggering-a-deployment.md

 #### Azure Specific (using Azure PowerShell):

-E.g. Using the "External Repository" deployment method in the Azure Portal.
+e.g. Using the "External Repository" deployment method in the Azure Portal.

 In addition to the POST above you can accomplish the same thing by invoking the following cmdlet:
 ````